 Led by Professor Russell Dale (Clinical Director) and Professor Sandra Cooper (Scientific Director), Kids Neuroscience Centre has ten distinct research programs.

 Visit http://kidsneuroscience.org.au to find out more

 Brain Autoimmunity - Aims to understand the role played by autoantibodies in neurological diseases including Autoimmune Encephalitis, demyelinating syndromes, movement disorders and early-onset psychosis.

 Clinical Neuroimmunology - Aims to define the clinical features and best treatment of immune mediated brain conditions, including autoimmune encephalitis, autoimmune movement disorders and the immune contribution of common disorders such as epilepsy and neuropsychiatric conditions such as tics and obsess-compulsive disorder.

-Clinical Trial and Clinical Research - Provides an interface between clinical care and scientific research for a range of conditions that affect the brain, nerve and muscle.
+Clinical Trials and Clinical Research - Provides an interface between clinical care and scientific research for a range of conditions that affect the brain, nerve and muscle.

-Disease Mechanisms and Therapies - Uses models to unlock the mechanisms causing nerve and muscle disorders to inform evidence-based therapies.
+Genomic Medicine - Uses models to unlock the mechanisms causing nerve and muscle disorders to inform evidence-based therapies.
 Translates the latest innovations in genomics to provide families with a precise genetic diagnosis and identify novel genes causing disease.